2 Kings 12:1-8 - Compare All Versions

 In the seventh year of Jehu, Joash began his kingly rule.
 He was king for forty years in Jerusalem.
 His mother’s name was Gazelle.
 She was from Beersheba.
 Taught and trained by Jehoiada the priest, Joash did what pleased GOD for as long as he lived.
 (Even so, he didn’t get rid of the sacred fertility shrines—people still frequented them, sacrificing and burning incense.)
 Joash instructed the priests: “Take the money that is brought into The Temple of GOD for holy offerings—both mandatory offerings and freewill offerings—and, keeping a careful accounting, use them to renovate The Temple wherever it has fallen into disrepair.”
 But by the twenty-third year of Joash’s rule, the priests hadn’t done one thing—The Temple was as dilapidated as ever.
 King Joash called Jehoiada the priest and the company of priests and said, “Why haven’t you renovated this sorry-looking Temple?
 You are forbidden to take any more money for Temple repairs—from now on, hand over everything you get.”
 The priests agreed not to take any more money or to be involved in The Temple renovation.

-In the seventh year of Jehu, Jehoash became king, and he reigned forty years in Jerusalem; and his mother’s name was Zibiah of Beersheba.
-Jehoash did right in the sight of the LORD all his days in which Jehoiada the priest instructed him.
-Only the high places were not taken away; the people still sacrificed and burned incense on the high places.
-Then Jehoash said to the priests, “All the money of the sacred things which is brought into the house of the LORD, in current money, both the money of each man’s assessment and all the money which any man’s heart prompts him to bring into the house of the LORD, let the priests take it for themselves, each from his acquaintance; and they shall repair the damages of the house wherever any damage may be found.”
-But it came about that in the twenty-third year of King Jehoash the priests had not repaired the damages of the house.
-Then King Jehoash called for Jehoiada the priest, and for the other priests and said to them, “Why do you not repair the damages of the house?
-Now therefore take no more money from your acquaintances, but pay it for the damages of the house.”
-So the priests agreed that they would take no more money from the people, nor repair the damages of the house.
+In the seventh year of Jehu, Jehoash became king, and he reigned for forty years in Jerusalem; and his mother’s name was Zibiah of Beersheba.
+Jehoash did what was right in the sight of the LORD all his days that Jehoiada the priest instructed him.
+Only the high places did not end; the people still sacrificed and burned incense on the high places.
+Then Jehoash said to the priests, “All the money of the sacred offerings which is brought into the house of the LORD, in current money, both the money of each man’s assessment and all the money which anyone’s heart prompts him to bring into the house of the LORD, the priests are to take it for themselves, each from his acquaintance; and they shall repair damage to the house wherever any damage is found.”
+But it came about that in the twenty-third year of King Jehoash, the priests had not repaired any damage to the house.
+So King Jehoash summoned Jehoiada the priest, and the other priests, and said to them, “Why do you not repair damage to the house?
+Now then, you are not to take any more money from your acquaintances, but give it up for the damage to the house.”
+The priests then agreed that they would not take any more money from the people, nor would they repair damage to the house.

 In the seventh year of Jehu [king of Israel], Jehoash became king [over Judah], and he reigned forty years in Jerusalem.
 His mother’s name was Zibiah of Beersheba.
 Jehoash did right in the sight of the LORD all his days in which Jehoiada the priest instructed him.
 Only the high places were not removed; the people were still sacrificing and burning incense [to the LORD] on the high places [rather than at the temple].
 Jehoash said to the priests, “All the money for the dedicated things which is brought into the house of the LORD, in current money, both the money of each man’s assessment [for all those bound by vows], and all the money which any man’s heart prompts him to bring into the house (temple) of the LORD, let the priests receive such contributions for themselves, each from his acquaintance; and they shall repair any breach in the house of the LORD, wherever a breach is found.”
 But it came about in the twenty-third year of [the reign of] King Jehoash, that the priests still had not repaired the damages of the LORD’S house.
 Then King Jehoash called for Jehoiada the priest and the [other] priests and said to them, “Why are you not repairing the damage of the house (temple)?
 Now then, do not take any more money from your acquaintances, but turn it all over for [the repair of] the damages of the house.”
 [You are no longer responsible for this work.
 I will take it into my own hands.]
 So the priests agreed that they would receive no [more] money from the people, nor [be responsible to] repair the damages of the house.